mariafelecann/UBB-CompSci/semester1/fundamentals-of-programming/obstruction-game/README.md

 # Welcome to the Obstruction Game! 🎉

-In this game, you'll be pitted against an AI opponent as you take turns marking squares on a friendly grid.
+In this game, you'll be pitted against an AI opponent as you take turns marking squares on a grid.
 The goal?
 To outsmart the AI and emerge victorious!

 Players take turns in marking squares on a grid.
 The first player unable to move loses.The game is played on a grid; One player is 'O' and the other is 'X'.